Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-11-7-files-and-folders.md

 ## Intro to Computer Organization

-When we operate and look at computing devices, it might seem that the operate magically, however behind all of the software and programs, it is all folders (or directories) and files.
+When we operate and look at computing devices, it's easy get lost in all their complexity, however the starting blocks of all software are folders (or directories) and files.

 A **file** is a collection of information and they're organized by specific file types.
 Different file types will hold specific and different information such as a written message, an image, a video, and even programs.
 Perhaps you can think of this as notes, homework, papers, and other documents you probably do for school.